 The Logitech G502 Hero is a bit of an icon in the gaming mouse scene because of its infinite scroll wheel.
 The G502 comes with great ergonomics and is one of the most comfortable mice you can get for playing FPS games.
 It also comes with a DPI shift button for your thumb, although the button implementation is not as great as Razer’s clutch.

-It packs in a ton of features too, with a blazing fast 25,600 DPI sensor, 11 programmable buttons, onboard memory for mouse settings, a tunable weight system, and Logitech’s Lightsync RGB.
-In addition to these features, it has a balanced design that is low-key but also has those gamer aesthetic bits, so you’ll never have a dull day with this one.
+It packs in a ton of features, too, with a blazing fast 25,600 DPI sensor, 11 programmable buttons, onboard memory for mouse settings, a tunable weight system, and Logitech’s Lightsync RGB.
+In addition to these features, it has a balanced design that is low-key yet retains those gamer aesthetic bits, so you’ll never have a dull day with this one.

 4. Razer Basilisk V2

 This is the second Razer Basilisk recommendation on this list, and for a good reason.
 The Razer Basilisk V2 is a great way to get a taste of the Basilisk goodness without spending too much.
 It’s a sequel to the original Razer Basilisk — a great FPS mouse — and my daily driver for the last two years.
 It is an improvement on all fronts and keeps the DPI clutch, which is one of the best FPS-specific features present on any mouse.

 It also comes with a 20,000 DPI sensor, 11 programmable buttons, adjustable scroll wheel resistance, and onboard memory to save up to five configurations.
 While the Basilisk V2 isn’t wireless like the Ultimate, it has a durable cable that promises minimal drag.
 The Basilisk V2 also carries one of the best designs among the best FPS mouse choices.